Cheap Buyers? How To Deal With Low Budget Customers In 6 Steps

 Anchoring

-Anchoring is the price negotiation tactic of sharing a target price or budget cap to anchor the bargaining range down in their favour.
-For example, prospective buyers may say something to the effect of, “we’re only really looking to spend no more than $250,000 for this.”
+Anchoring is the price negotiation tactic of sharing a target price or budget cap to anchor the bargaining range in their favor.
+For example, prospective buyers may say, “We’re only really looking to spend no more than $250,000 for this.”

-In this case, the best way to approach the customer is to take the lead from the get-go and suggest a price.
-However, if you can’t do that, instead ask the customer how they calculated this figure and how it fits into their budget – the idea is that you want to uncover whether they’re stating a real number or a lie.
+In this case, the best approach to the customer is to take the lead from the get-go and suggest a price.
+However, if you can’t do that, instead, ask the customer how they calculated this figure and how it fits into their budget – the idea is that you want to uncover whether they’re stating a real number or a lie.

 This type of price negotiation tactic is why it’s essential to prepare for any price objections with possible alternatives you can offer by determining your BATNA, WATNA and walk away point.